ghjuliasialelli/AGBD/README.md

 Should you wish to reproduce our results, we provide in the [Models section](https://github.com/ghjuliasialelli/AGBD/tree/main/Models) of this repository the code we used to train our benchmark models.
 You can find further instruction there on how to do it.

 ## Patches creation
-We provide an example for the patches creation procedure, in the [Data section](https://github.com/ghjuliasialelli/AGBD/tree/main/Data) of this repository.
+We provide an example for the patches creation procedure, in the [Patches section](https://github.com/ghjuliasialelli/AGBD/tree/main/Patches) of this repository.
 Further instructions can be found there.

 ## License